7MohamedAshraf10/Convert_text_to_Speech/README.md

 This is a Python project that allows you to convert text into speech using various text-to-speech (TTS) engines.
 It provides a simple and user-friendly interface to convert your textual content into spoken words.
 Whether you're looking to create audiobooks, accessibility features, or simply have some fun with text-to-speech technology, this project has got you covered!

-## Features

-- **Multiple TTS Engines**: This project supports multiple text-to-speech engines, allowing you to choose the one that suits your preferences or needs.

-- **Customization Options**: You can customize aspects of the generated speech, such as voice pitch, rate, volume, and more, depending on the chosen TTS engine.

 - **Save as Audio**: You can save the generated speech as audio files in various formats, making it convenient for offline use or sharing.

-## Supported TTS Engines

-1. **Google Text-to-Speech**: Utilizes Google's TTS technology to generate high-quality speech.

-2. **Microsoft Azure Text-to-Speech**: Connects to the Azure TTS service for natural and expressive speech synthesis.

-3. **Amazon Polly**: Interacts with Amazon's Polly service to generate lifelike speech.

 ## Installation